Biosciences Essay Competition

 Submit your essay to email@example.com

 Make sure you tell us your name, contact telephone number and the school you attend (home educated entrants also welcome).
+Full conditions and the details of file naming are below.

 The essays will be judged on the level of understanding of the content, the quality of the argument, the structure, writing style and novel approach (to saving the world).